IdkwhatImD0ing/Obsidian-Vault/CSE140/MDP and Reinforcement Learning.md

  - Move values towards value of whatever successor occurs: running average
  - Discount Factor is to lower the effect of previous states on the current
  - ![[Pasted image 20230213182111.png]]
+ - In Temporal Difference Learning, you learn by looking at the difference between what you thought would happen and what actually happened.
+For example, if you thought you'd get a high score by going left but actually got a low score, you'd learn from that difference and adjust your expectations.
+This method helps you learn from your mistakes and improve your gameplay over time.

 ## Exponential Moving Average
  - Average, but most recent samples more important